If you’re here, my guess is you want to lose weight?

 Caffeine may give a bit of a supercharge to the metabolism, particularly when consumed before exercise, but no amount of metabolic boost burns up the empty calories in which energy beverages provide.
 The effects are short-lived, however, and these drinks are not an alternative for the far better metabolic boosts of increasing muscle, losing fat and moving more.

 Eating meals that are high in Omega-3 fats is a great approach to boost your metabolism.
+Omega-3 fatty acids are one of the best metabolism boosters supplements available.
 Pairing routine workouts with fish oil or krill oil supplements enhances the activity of your fat-burning enzymes.

 Magnesium-rich foods may not directly affect your metabolism or directly bring about weight loss, however they are remarkably diet-friendly and can assist fat loss in various ways.
 Eat an adequate amount of calories every day from the magnesium-rich vegetables, nuts, whole grain products and beans, in addition to lean protein and low-fat dairy, to support healthy weight loss and attain a balance of additional vitamins and minerals too.